VictorSunny/the-blog-slug/README.md

 # THE BLOG SLUG

-A website for established and aspiring bloggers/journalists to publish their articles on webpages that they can share online for others to see.
+A website for established and aspiring bloggers/journalists to publish their articles, catch up on the latest headlines, and interact with people of interest by following, messaging, and commenting.

-The blog slug further supports commenting, as well messaging, allowing users to interact more directly.
+## Features

+- User authentication

+- OTP verification for signup and password recovery

+- User details update

+- User following

+- User messaging

+- Chat archiving

+- News updates from user's country

+- Blog posting

+- Bookmarking and commenting on posts

+- Deletion of comment and posts by owners

+- Responsive design for desktop and mobile

 ## Environment Variables